gematik/app-thunderbird-kim-plugin/README.md

 # FDK KIM Thunderbird plugin

-fork of the famous GEMATIK KIM Thunderbird plugin
+fork of the famous GEMATIK KIM Thunderbird plugin + some additions, updates and fixes.

 ## Purpose